foliojs/unicode-trie/README.md

 Once you've built a precompiled trie, you can load it into the `UnicodeTrie` class, which is a readonly representation of the trie.
-From there, you can lookup values in the trie.
+From there, you can lookup values.

 ```coffeescript
 {UnicodeTrie} = require 'unicode-trie'